-If you are suffering from any form of arthritis but want to have a safe approach towards yoga; follow the below mentioned basic guidelines:
+If you have any form of arthritis, but want to have a safe approach to yoga; follow the basic guidelines below:

-- Ask the doctor first: Before enrolling or start practicing yoga, make sure to ask your doctor about the same.
-He may have some limitations or restrictions that you must adhere to.
+- Check with your doctor first: Before you enroll or start practicing yoga, be sure to check with your doctor.
+He or she may have some limitations or restrictions that you need to follow.

-- Find an appropriate class: While finding an appropriate class, look for yoga classes specially designed for arthritis patients.
-Also, the yoga teacher must be certified and experienced.
+- Find an appropriate class: When looking for an appropriate class, look for yoga classes that are specifically designed for people with arthritis.
+Also, make sure the yoga teacher is certified and experienced.

-- Be vocal about the pain: It may happen that you find a pose or a stretch painful.
-In such a condition, be vocal about the pain.
-The yoga teacher will understand the same and help you modify the pose accordingly.
+- Be vocal about the pain: You may find a pose or stretch painful.
+If this happens, be vocal about the pain.
+The yoga teacher will understand and help you modify the pose accordingly.

-If you are suffering from rheumatoid arthritis that involves neck; you might want to review the idea of practicing yoga.
-Another way to do the same is to avoid yoga poses, stretch or twist that may aggravate neck issues
+If you are suffering from rheumatoid arthritis that involves the neck; you may want to reconsider the idea of practicing yoga.
+Another way to do the same is to avoid yoga poses, stretches or twists that may aggravate neck problems.

 Yoga poses to ease arthritis

-After consulting with the doctor, you may start practicing yoga initially at home.
-Here are 5 yoga poses that can ease arthritis:
+After consulting with your doctor, you can start practicing yoga at home.
+Here are 5 yoga poses that can help relieve arthritis: